Kakamega Homeboyz were assured of win against Bandari -Muyoti | Goal.com

 "The match against Bandari was not easy, but the goal we scored early made the difference.
 With the preparations we had and our home form, we were sure of winning the game.
 They pushed hard for an equalizer especially in the second half, but we defended well and won the game."

-The youthful coach is impressed with the way his players are playing this season but do not want to put them in pressure with the title talks.
+The youthful coach is impressed with the way his players are playing this season but do not want to put them in pressure with title talk.

 "We are definitely going for the title but I do not want to put my players under pressure with regular title talks.
 It is about taking one game at a time, it is the only way we can sustain the challenge," Muyoti concluded.